 A refill or two per year

-One of the biggest obstacles to the advent of large-scale SEVs is the fact that solar panels currently operate with an efficiency of around 20-35%.
-This means that many more panels are needed to charge the vehicle, which increases weight and cost.
+One of the biggest obstacles to the advent of large-scale SEVs is the fact that solar panels currently operate at an efficiency of around 20-35%.
+This means that many more panels are needed to charge the vehicle, and this increases weight and cost.

 But solar cells are getting cheaper, and they provide clean, virtually free, side-effect-free energy.
 It is inevitable to think that the solar panels on cars will integrate the battery for charging: it is a question of independence.
 Just park and you are already refueling the car.
 Within 15 years we could arrive at a car that requires one recharge per year, or at most two.